solids4foam/solids4foam/applications/utilities/README.md

 ## Section Aims

-- This document describes the `solids4Foam` utilities located in `applications/utilities`;
+- This document describes the `solids4foam` utilities located in `applications/utilities`;
-- Each version of the `OpenFOAM` comes with its own set of utilities, which can be found in the `$FOAM_UTILITIES` directory (type `util` in console).
-The list of available utilities can be found on the following links: [OpenFOAM.com](https://www.openfoam.com/documentation/user-guide/a-reference/a.2-standard-utilities), [OpenFOAM.org](https://doc.cfd.direct/openfoam/user-guide-v8/standard-utilities), [OpenFOAM-wiki](https://openfoamwiki.net/index.php/Main_OFUtilities);
-- The utility is executable with the same name as the directory name where it is located and is run simply by typing its name in the console with corresponding arguments/parameters if any.
+- Utilities are executables that provide various pre and post-processing functionalities;
+- These `solids4foam` utilities provide functionalities not available in the standard `OpenFOAM` utilities ([OpenFOAM-wiki](https://openfoamwiki.net/index.php/Main_OFUtilities)).

 ---

 ## `abaqusMeshToFoam`

 - __Utility purpose__
-  Mesh converter; converts [Abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/) mesh (in `*.inp` format) into the FOAM mesh format.
+  Mesh converter: converts [Abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/) mesh (in `*.inp` format) into the FOAM mesh format.
+  Currently, this utility only supports 3-D hexahedral cells/elements.
   Details regarding the FOAM mesh format can be found, for example, [here](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.1-mesh-description#:~:text=By%20default%20OpenFOAM%20defines%20a,any%20restriction%20on%20its%20alignment.).
-  Note that each distribution of `OpenFOAM` comes with a set of mesh converters, see the available one [here](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.5-mesh-conversion).
+  Note that each distribution of `OpenFOAM` comes with a set of mesh converters (but not for Abaqus), see the available one [here](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.5-mesh-conversion).

 - __Arguments__

   - `<mesh.inp>` name of the Abaqus mesh file.